 Many executives come from an accounting background, which makes them already predisposed to this tendency.
 Additionally, the way the corporate world operates these days makes it very difficult to have a broader perspective.

 Fiscal responsibilities take the highest priority (justifiably so), and there’s rarely any time or energy left for anything else.
-The result is, that even though the organisation functions quite well, there’s little or no joy in it for the executives.

 I know that this must sound trite, but the reason for this condition is the lack of a higher purpose.